Overdose deaths continued to rise in 2021, reaching historic highs

 That includes teenagers, she adds, who have until recently been less likely to die from an overdose.
 A recent study showed that for the first time in a decade, the number of teens who died from overdoses rose in 2020.
 Volkow and other addiction researchers think it's primarily because fentanyl is becoming increasingly added into counterfeit prescription drugs, which are popular among this age group.

-"It's absolutely devastating and heartbreaking that we continue to remain in this position," says Sheila Vakharia, deputy director of research and academic engagement at the Drug Policy Alliance.
+"It's absolutely devastating and heartbreaking that we continue to remain in this position," says Sheila Vakharia, deputy director of research and academic engagement at the Drug Policy Alliance, an addiction policy advocacy group.
 "We are over 20 years in this overdose crisis and there's no sign of any kind of slowing down of deaths.
 If anything, things have only seemed to have gotten more dire."

 In April, the Biden administration announced its plans to address the rising number of overdose deaths, including increasing access to harm reduction methods like Naloxone, the medication that reverses overdoses.